-Who's paying for Dems to show up at town halls?
+Are Dems being paid to show up at town halls?

 Lindsey Corum and her husband Dan Ransom got invites from Chaffetz's office, Corum said, and brought hand-made signs.

 "I do not know anyone that was paid to attend.
-In fact, people were excited to attend free of charge to have their voices heard," she said.
+In fact, people were excited to attend free of charge, to have their voices heard," she said.
 "Salt Lake County is effectively gerrymandered and the people in this part of his district are angry that their voice has been largely silenced by the conservative majority in this state."

 In the days since the town hall took place, some who attended have trolled Chaffetz over his claim they were paid by sending him bills.